EducationalTestingService/rsmtool/doc/config_rsmxval.rst

 train_file
 ~~~~~~~~~~
 The path to the training data feature file in one of the :ref:`supported formats <input_file_format>`.
 Each row should correspond to a single response and contain numeric feature values extracted for this response.
 In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
-The path can be absolute or relative to the location of config file.
+The path can be absolute or relative to config file's location.

 .. important:: Unlike ``rsmtool``, ``rsmxval`` does not accept an evaluation set and will raise an error if the ``test_file`` field is specified.

-Next, we will first describe the two optional fields that are unique to ``rsmxval``.
+Next, we will describe the two optional fields that are unique to ``rsmxval``.

 folds *(Optional)*
 ~~~~~~~~~~~~~~~~~~